Nail That Jell-O on the Wall: Social Media Perfection is Fleeting

 Interestingly enough, the article also says that the number of hashtags can be 5-10.
 There’s nothing on Facebook or Twitter hashtags, but usually in those instances, less is more.

-The ideal number of characters in a LinkedIn status update is 50-100.
+The ideal number of characters in a LinkedIn status update is supposed to be 50 – 100.
 So in this case, Twitter comes off as looking more like The Lord of the Rings or any other long novels you may prefer.

 However, the reason for this is that usually a LinkedIn update is a caption/status and then a link.
 And… that’s it.